Overview of PHP ucfirst()

 Output:

-In this example, we are showing how the ucfirst function is used to convert the first word of a sentence in 2 or more strings.
-First, we are assigning two different statements to two different parameters containing the string.
-Then using the ucfirst function we are converting the first letter of both sentences to uppercase.
+In this example, we show how the ucfirst function converts the first word of a sentence into 2 or more strings.
+First, we assign two different statements to two different parameters containing the string.
+Then using the ucfirst function, we convert the first letter of both sentences to uppercase.
 Like this, we can convert how many ever strings we want using the ucfirst function.

 Example #4